waterbear-cloud/paco/docs/paco-config.rst

             enable_dns_support: true
             enable_internet_gateway: true

-Some key names map to AIM schemas that are containers.
-For containers, every key must contain a set of key/value pairs that map to the AIM schema that container is for.
+Some key names map to Paco schemas that are containers.
+For containers, every key must contain a set of key/value pairs that map to the Paco schema that container is for.
-Every AIM schema in a container has a special ``name`` attribute, this attribute is derived from the key name used in the container.
+Every Paco schema in a container has a special ``name`` attribute, this attribute is derived from the key name used in the container.

 For example, the NetworkEnvironments has a key name ``environments:`` that maps